Instructions On Petition For Easement Vacation Within A Local Platting Authority

 II.
 Filing Fee and Advertising Cost:

 The petitioner must pay the application filing fee and the cost of advertising the public notice.
-The petition must be accompanied by a check for $750 made payable to the Alaska Department of Revenue, for the filing fee.
+The petition must be accompanied by a check for $750 made payable to the Alaska Department of Natural Resources, for the filing fee.
 After the department determines the cost to advertise the public notice in a newspaper, you will be notified and must then submit to this office a check made payable to State of Alaska.

 III.
 State Action: